sftpgo/docs/docs/azure-blob-storage.md

+---
+description: "Use Azure Blob Storage as a backend in open-source SFTPGo with shared key, SAS token, or default Azure credential (Managed Identity) authentication."
+---

 # Azure Blob Storage backend

 To connect SFTPGo to Azure Blob Storage, you need to specify the access credentials.
 Azure Blob Storage has different options for credentials, we support: